 On your fourth day, you'll explore the volcanic region of the Lake Myvatn area.
 It's the perfect time to visit in summer with the snow and ice melted, revealing a landscape of impressive views across the lake surrounded by nesting birds who arrive to nest for the season.

-One of the most impressive spots worth visiting in this region is the Dimmuborgir lava field, which translates to ‘the dark fortress’.
-Though not an actual fortress, the lava here formed some incredible shapes resembling castles, turrets and towers.
+One of the most impressive spots worth visiting in this region is the Dimmuborgir lava field, which translates to 'the dark fortress.'
+Though not an actual fortress, the lava here formed some incredible shapes resembling castles, turrets, and towers.
 Its somewhat ominous presence led those in bygone eras to believe it was one of the entrances to hell itself.

 Spend some time at Namaskard geothermal area just past the mountain pass.
 This surreal environment pulsates with steam vents and poisonous gases and is a landmark not to be missed.

-Alternatively, you can join a day tour to Askja volcano, where you’ll discover the incredible otherworldly lunar landscapes of Iceland.
-This will give you a better understanding of why this region is the testing ground of the upcoming Mars mission.
+Alternatively, you can join a day tour to Askja volcano, where you'll discover the incredible otherworldly lunar landscapes of Iceland.
+This will give you a better understanding of why this region is the testing ground for the upcoming Mars mission.